 Of course, all is not unicorns and rainbows.
 There may be things you would expect to have with a basic plan that simply aren’t there.
 You can’t issue certificates for course completion at this level, for example.
 (You can’t with Teachable either).
 You can’t set prerequisites and you don’t get Zoom integration (pretty important these days.)

 Still, what you do get at this level of Thinkific pricing is pretty compelling.
 And, you can always upgrade, which leads to the next section….

 In my opinion, moving from Start to Grow is what gives you the platform you need to be a serious contender in the selling online courses business.
 Here are some of the most important gains:

 - More powerful course features – Most of these have to do with tracking and measurement (e.g., more sophisticated assessment tools), but you also get the ability to install courses from popular authoring tools like Articulate Storyline and Adobe Captivate.

 - Advanced selling features – A range of capabilities to help you sell, from payment plans, to bundles and memberships, to non-course add-ons like consulting time

-- Community – You get access to Thinkific community features at this level.
+- Community – You get access to Thinkific community features at all levels, even free.
+But the Grow plan allows for three communities (vs. one in the free and Start plans).
 In my view, community is one of the most important areas course creators need to be focused on right now.

 - Multiple authors/partners – At this level, you can have multiple course authors and share revenue among those authors.

-There are plenty of other features that come with Pro, but I think these are the ones that will matter most to most course creators.
+There are plenty of other features that come with Grow, but I think these are the ones that will matter most to most course creators.